How Much Time Do I Have To File My Slip And Fall Claim?

 Get a Free Consultation with a Slip and Fall Lawyer

-If you were recently involved in a slip and fall accident in Ontario, contact a lawyer at Preszler Law.
+If you were recently involved in a slip and fall accident in Ontario, contact a lawyer at Preszler Injury Lawyers.
 We will answer questions about your claim and help you take the legal action necessary to pursue a fair settlement.
 Contact us today at 1-800-JUSTICE® for a free consultation.